makuk66/rustpixmas/README.md

 I bought a [3D Xmas Tree for Raspberry Pi](https://thepihut.com/products/3d-xmas-tree-for-raspberry-pi) and assembled it using [these instructions](https://thepihut.com/blogs/raspberry-pi-tutorials/3d-xmas-tree-for-raspberry-pi-assembly-instructions).

+I plugged it onto a Raspberry Pi Zero, mounted on an appropriately shaped metal base (part of an old argicultural feed drill).

 I then wrote a simple Rust program to make the lights flash.
 I cross-compile from my Mac, using `./build.sh` to compile the code and deploy the binary.